 See the ‘Phonics’ section of our website for more information.

 For children who have finished our phonics programme, we teach whole-class Shared Reading lessons.
 Within these lessons, children explore and discuss purposeful fiction and non-fiction texts.
 Teachers initially model reading aloud to the class, followed by children reading aloud.
-Each text is explored in depth to develop fluency, to unpick vocabulary and to develop understanding of the content.
-These lessons teach the following reading domains using both fiction and non-fiction texts:
+Each text is explored in depth to develop fluency, to unpick vocabulary and to develop a greater understanding of the content.
+Technology enhances the teaching and learning within Shared Reading: features and apps on the iPad allow all children to have accessibility to the same texts, scaffolding learning when required.
+These lessons teach the following reading domains:

 In KS1, children who have finished the phonics programme will be taught the following skills: